First off, I will say congrats. Because if you’re reading this you’re probably in the process of hiring staff for your coworking space.

-The role of Community Manager is not a standard 9-5 desk or computer job.
+The role of Community Manager is not a standard 9-5 desk job.

-A Community Manager will essentially be your greatest asset, and almost always on their feet.
+A Community Manager will essentially be your greatest asset.
+And almost always working on their feet.

-Depending on the size of your space the Community Manager will be responsible for several daily operational tasks, but also accountable for the fulfillment of long-term goals.
+Depending on the size of your space, the Community Manager will be responsible for several daily tasks, but also accountable for the fulfillment of long-term goals.

-Let's look at some of the tip and tricks of the industry when looking for the ideal candidate for Community Manger.
+Let's look at some industry tips and tricks when looking for a Community Manager.

-Attracting a quality candidates pool starts with a concise, honest, and clear job description.
+Attracting a quality candidate pool starts with a concise, honest, and clear job description.